gitmarcramos/react-tooltip/README.md

 # **How to use**   🖥
 The component can be configured with 3 entries (props): "content", "position" and "type", each one being a string.
 - the **<code>content</code>** accepts any string values and represents the text displayed on the tooltip;
-- the **<code>position</code>** accepts any string values and represents the"top" or "bottom" and  sets if the tooltip will appear at the top or the bottom of the element;
+- the **<code>position</code>** accepts "top" or "bottom" values, to set the tooltip relatively to the element;
-- the **<code>type</code>** accepts any string values and represents"input" or any other string and defines if the element is an input or any other element.
-In case of an "input", the tooltip will appear when the focus is on the input.
+- the **<code>type</code>** accepts "input" for value, if you want the tooltip to appear when the focus is on an input.
+With any other string or no value, the tooltip will appear on hover.

 ```javascript
 <Tooltip content="This is what is gonna be displayed" postion="top" type="input">